ashutoshmjain/gita/src/mathuraChap13.md

 The Friend laughed out loud - you are a `pucca` payments man!
 All you care about is getting as many zaps as you can :-)

 Well - he replied - artists too need to feed their pets!
-In fact one thing that came out quite loud of the story was - from the oldest times, the creative arts are living on donations - `Matsya` offered a boat ride but the real thing she sold was her songs and the experience of her fragrance.
+In fact one thing that came out quite loud of the story was - from the oldest times, the creative arts are living on tips - `Matsya` offered a boat ride but the real thing she showcased her songs and fragrance.
 Isn't it ?

 That would be a myopic view of a mega narrative - but it is not a bad idea - she said ..

-Well you need to start somewhere - `Mathura` wasn't built in a day! - he smiled - at this stage your goal is to give an opening scene such that it makes the writers open up.
+Well you need to start somewhere - `Mathura` wasn't built in a day! - he smiled - at this stage your goal is to give an opening scene such that it wows the producers and writers.
 They should not hold anything back.
-More like a trailor ..
+More like a promo clip ..

 That is a good point - said the friend - time to smell the coffee ... and get to work - she smiled.